 Stand-alone Utilities.
-These are optional utility routines which can only be loaded and executed under the control of TASK (in an off-line TSX system).
+Five of these optional utility routines can be loaded and executed only under the control of TASK (in an OFF-line system) or the System Director (in an ON-line system).
 The five utilities are: TASK Card to Disk, TASK Disk to Card, TASK Disk Patch, TASK Disk Duplication, and TASK Disk Loader.